-PLAYA DE ORO SAN FELIPE IS LOCATED AT KM 179 ON HIGHWAY 5
+PLAYA DE ORO SIGN AT KM 179 SAN FELIPE - MEXICALI HIGHWAY 5

-If you are driving, you need to get to Calexico, California.
-You can get there via San Diego on Interstate 8 East or from Yuma, AZ take Interstate 8 West to Hwy.
-111 exit.
-Take Hwy.
-111 South to Calexico and the Mexican border.
+From the US, you need to get to Calexico, California.
+You can get there via San Diego on Interstate 8 East or from Yuma, Arizona on Interstate 8 West to the Highway 111 exit.
+Take Highway 111 south to Calexico and the Mexican border.
 There are two crossing points into Mexico from here.
-See the following instructions.
-Drive time from border to the San Felipe is approximately 2 hours.
+See the following instructions, Driving time from the border to San Felipe is approximately 2 to 2 1/2 hours.

 Border Crossing at Calexico

-From El Centro: Go east on Interstate 8 to Highway 111 exit.
-Go South on Highway 111 to the border.
-Go through the border, and bear right.
+From El Centro: Go east on Interstate 8 to the Highway 111 exit.
+Go south on Highway 111 to the border.
+Go through the border and bear right.
 After approximately 500 feet turn right for San Felipe.
-Go straight on this road through Mexicali (major intersections will have signs for San Felipe.)
-This turns into Highway 5.
-Stay on Highway 5 until you reach San Felipe.
+Go straight on this road through Mexicali (Major intersections will have signs for San Felipe.).
+This becomes Highway 5 which you stay on until you reach San Felipe.

 Eastern Border Crossing

-From El Centro: Go East on Interstate 8 to Highway 111 exit.
-Go South on Highway 111 to the third light (Hwy.
-98 or Truck Route 7).
-Go East on Highway 98 for about 7 miles where the sign shows the border crossing.
-Make a right and proceed up and over the cloverleaf and into the border crossing (this is clearly marked).
-RV`s are to follow the signs for passenger cars.
+Go east on Highway 8 to the Highway 111 exit.
+Go south on Highway 111 to the third light (Highway 98 or Truck Route 7).
+Go east on Highway 98 for about 7 miles until the sign showing the border crossing.
+Turn right and proceed up and over the cloverleaf and into the border crossing.
+RVs are to follow the signs for passenger cars.

 Driving from Yuma to San Felipe

-Take Highway 8 West and exit at Highway 98.
-Go West on Highway 98 for about 16 miles.
-At the traffic light, make a left and proceed up and over the cloverleaf and into the border crossing (this is clearly marked).
+Take Highway 8 west and exit at Highway 98.
+Go west on Highway 98 for about 16 miles.
+At the traffic light go left and proceed up and over the cloverleaf and into the border crossing.

-Once through the new border crossing you will come to a "T" crossing.
-Make a right and proceed West along the border boundary to the first stop sign where you will make a left onto Calzado Manuel Gomez Morin (MORIN BLVD).
-Continue South on MORIN through 7 traffic lights, passing the Sony plant.
-Turn left onto Highway 5 going South.
-San Felipe is about about 2 - 2 1/2 hours
+Once through the new border crossing you will come to a "T" where you will make a right and proceed west along the border boundary to the first stop sign.
+There you will go left onto Calzado Manuel Gomez Morin (Morin Blvd.).
+Continue south on Morin through seven traffic lights, passing the Sony plant.
+Turn left onto Highway 5 going south.

 Driving from Ensenada to San Felipe